Kristina Vähi

-In 1996 she graduated from Georg Ots Tallinn Music School.
-In 2003 she graduated from Estonian Academy of Music and Theatre.
+In 1996, she graduated from Georg Ots Tallinn Music School.
+In 2003, she graduated from Estonian Academy of Music and Theatre.

-From 2006-2014, she was an operatic soloist at Estonia Theatre., and between 1997-2007, she was a member of operatic group Operetta Scretta.
+From 2006 to 2014, she was an operatic soloist at Estonia Theatre., and between 1997 and 2007, she was a member of operatic group Operetta Scretta.

 Since 2005, Vähi works as a vocalist in the accompaniment class of the Tallinn Music High School and since 2018, also as a singing teacher and vocal coach.